nicksukie/nicksukie.github.io/_posts/2020-06-25-mandarin-state-of-mind.md

 ### A character is a concept, not a word

 This is the part where is gets kind of abstract and confusing.
 The first thing you need to know is that an individual character is not necessarily a word on its own.
 A character, first and foremost, represents a concept.
-There are *concepts* in that are represented across several different Chinese which might be represented by a single word in English.
+There are *concepts* in that are represented across several different Chinese characters which might be represented by a single word in English.
 <br/>
   <img src="/assets/images/china-early/strengthen-the-sense-of-civilization.JPG" class="in-post-img block mx-auto">
 <span class="img-caption mb3">A good way to pick up some new characters is from some of the many signs displayed in public places, like this one.
 Very philosophical if you ask me.</span>
 Additionally, while a character in itself *may* be a word on it's own, most words (with the exception of grammar particles and common verbs) have two characters.
-Each of the two characters may be similar in the concept they convey, but combining them together gives the word the specifity so you know when/which context to use it in.
+Each of the two characters may be similar in the concept they convey, but combining them together gives the word extra specificity so you know when/which context to use it in.
 Having two characters per word also makes it easier to distinguish between similar sounding words in spoken Chinese, since the language only has a total of 413 syllables to make up all of its thousands of characters.
 <br/>

 Now, let's put this idea into practice.
 In example below, we'll see how  the meaning of two characters combines can be pretty drastically different from either of the individual characters it's composed of.